-- Postpone your trip if you have fever and/or respiratory symptoms such as cough or shortness of breath.
+- Postpone your trip if you have fever and/or respiratory symptoms, such as cough or you have difficulty to breathe.

-- Cover your mouth and nose with a tissue or with your elbow (not with your hands) when you cough or sneeze.
+- Cover your mouth and your nose with a tissue or with your elbow (not with your hands) when coughing or sneezing.

-- Avoid contact with other people if you have fever and/or respiratory symptoms such as cough or shortness of breath.
+- Avoid any contact with other persons if you have fever and/or respiratory symptoms such as cough or you have difficulty to breathe.

 After your return from areas with local transmission of COVID-19:

-- Watch your health closely for 14 days.
+- Watch your health constantly for 14 days.

-- If you develop fever and/or respiratory symptoms such as shortness of breath or cough 14 days after you have returned, it is recommended that you stay indoors and immediately seek medical attention mentioning your recent trip, or contact the National Public Health Organization of Greece (1135, 210-5212054).
-For further info by the National Public Health Organization see here.
+- In case you have fever and/or respiratory symptoms, such as respiratory failure or cough 14 days after your return, it is recommended to stay at home and seek immediately medical care, mentioning your recent trip or communicate with the National Public Health Organisation in Greece (1135, 210-5212054).